 Students who apply for admission will not be required to submit ACT or SAT scores with the application.
 The Admissions staff will focus on other important indicators—overall high school performance, character, determination, and love of learning.

 Test scores are just one of the many factors that we will take into consideration as we get to know you better.
-While we are test optional, we encourage applicants for admission to submit their test scores if they feel the scores are an accurate representation of their potential for success at Allegheny.
+While we are test optional, applicants can submit their test scores if they feel the scores are an accurate representation of their potential for success at Allegheny.
 In recent application years, over 50% of our applicants apply without ACT or SAT scores.

-Standardized Test Scores, or another means of demonstrating English language profeciency, remain a requirement for Non-US citizens and Non-US permanent residents.
+Standardized Test Scores, or another means of demonstrating English language proficiency, remain a requirement for Non-US citizens and Non-US permanent residents.